act-rules/act-rules.github.io/semantic-focus-a20046.md

 rule_type: atomic

 description: |
- This rule checks that every element part of the sequential focus navigation order has a semantic role.
+ This rule checks that every element that is part of the sequential focus navigation order has a semantic role.

 accessibility_requirements:
   wcag20:4.1.2: # Name, Role, Value (A)